hturnbull93/react-calculator/README.md

 Green.

 Wrote a test that if the last character is deleted the displayValue is "0".
-Red
+Red.

+- Added a check after the assignment of newDisplayValue, if it is an empty string, set it to "0".

+Refactors:

+- Assign newDisplayValue using a ternary operator instead of if else blocks.
+-